United States Office of Special Counsel: 2020s

 In 2024, President Joe Biden appointed Hampton Dellinger as head of the OSC.
 The Senate confirmed Dellinger.

 On February 7, 2025, Dellinger received an email saying that President Trump had terminated him effective immediately.
 Dellinger sued, arguing that Trump acted beyond his legal authority by firing him before the end of his term and without citing problems with his performance.
 Dellinger's suit cited §1211 of Title 5 of the United States Code, which states that the Special Counsel may be removed by the president "only for inefficiency, neglect of duty, or malfeasance in office".
 On February 10, a judge at the Federal District Court in Washington issued an order briefly reinstating Dellinger.
 On February 16, the Justice Department opened an emergency appeal with the Supreme Court seeking to lift the temporary order, arguing that it is an unacceptable intrusion on executive power, after the D.C.
 Circuit Court of Appeals refused to halt the order.
+The Supreme Court on June 29, 2026 issued a 6–3 decision in Trump v.
+Slaughter along the Court's ideological lines that the president had the power to remove independent agency heads at will, overturning the 90 year old precedent of Humphrey's Executor.
+This decision validated the termination of Dellinger, and changed 5 U.S.C. § 1211 to remove insulating protections passed by Congress to promote the political independence of the Office of Special Counsel.
+Dellinger, himself has now publicly advocated for the dissolution the office which he once lead, claiming it has lost the independence that is critical to its basic functions.